-- 18.1 Employees have the right to appeal against disciplinary action taken following a disciplinary hearing - There is no right of appeal against non disciplinary action (e.g. the decision to suspend an employee pending investigation or a recommendation that the employee undertake training or another form of remedial action).
+- 18.1 Employees have the right to appeal against disciplinary action taken following a disciplinary hearing. - 18.2 There is no right of appeal against non disciplinary action (e.g. the decision to suspend an employee pending investigation or a recommendation that the employee undertake training or another form of remedial action).
 This does not preclude any right to raise a grievance relating to employment issues. - 18.3 An employee can lodge an appeal on any of the following grounds: - that they think that the decision or the sanction applied is unduly severe with other decisions in similar cases. - that they consider any extension to the lifespan of the sanction applied to be inappropriate or unfair. - that new and relevant evidence has come to light that was unavailable at the time of the disciplinary hearing. - that they consider that the disciplinary procedure was not followed properly and as a result they were disadvantaged in some way.

 - 18.4 An appeal should be lodged by completion of a Notification of Appeal form (available from HR) within 10 working days of the receipt of the disciplinary outcome letter.
 On this form the employee should advise of the grounds for the appeal.
-The appeal should be addressed to the appropriate officer as outlined in the employee's outcome letter. - An appeal must never be used as an opportunity to punish the employee for appealing the original decision, and it will not result in any increase in penalty. - The appeal hearing will normally be held within 20 working days of receipt of the appeal against oral and written warnings and within 30 working days for an appeal against dismissal, final written warnings and additional sanctions.
-The appeal will normally be a review of the conduct of the disciplinary hearing and/or its outcome and will not involve a re-hearing of evidence. - In the case of appeals against dismissal, final written warnings and alternative sanctions, both the Chairperson of the original hearing and the employee will be asked to provide a summary of their cases in advance of the appeal.
-The appeal Committee, Chaired by the Assessor or Assistant Assessor together with an independent Chair and appropriate advisers will be given all investigation and disciplinary hearing papers timeously in order to allow them to make an informed decision.
+The appeal should be addressed to the appropriate officer as outlined in the employee's outcome letter. - 18.5 An appeal must never be used as an opportunity to punish the employee for appealing the original decision, and it will not result in any increase in penalty. - 18.6 The appeal hearing will normally be held within 20 working days of receipt of the appeal against oral and written warnings and within 30 working days for an appeal against dismissal, final written warnings and additional sanctions.
+The appeal will normally be a review of the conduct of the disciplinary hearing and/or its outcome and will not involve a re-hearing of evidence. - 18.7 In the case of appeals against dismissal, final written warnings and alternative sanctions, both the Chairperson of the original hearing and the employee will be asked to provide a summary of their cases in advance of the appeal. - 18.8 In the case of appeals by employees below the level of Divisional Valuer, the appeal hearing will be chaired by the Assessor or Assistant Assessor together with an independent Chair and appropriate advisers will be given all investigation and disciplinary hearing papers timeously in order to allow them to make an informed decision. - 18.9 In the case of appeals by Divisional Valuers, appeals against final warnings and alternative sanctions will be heard by the Assessor. - 18.10 In the case of appeals by the Assessor, or Assistant Assessor against final warnings and alternative sanctions, the appeal will be heard by the appeal panel to the Board.